FallenDeity/discord.py-masterclass/docs/error-handling.md

     1 / 0
 ```

-So, we will meet such error error when running it:
+When we run the command, we will encounter the following error:

 ```python
 Traceback (most recent call last):